irushawn/movielens_recommender__system/README.md

 - **Citation:**
   > F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. https://doi.org/10.1145/2827872

+---

+## Contributing & Contact

-For questions or contributions, please open an issue or pull request.
+For questions or contributions, please open an issue or pull request on [GitHub](https://github.com/CollinsNyatundo/movielens_recommender_system).